The Best Substitutes for Red Wine Vinegar

 In the same way that you can add a splash of red wine to apple cider vinegar, you can also do the same to cider vinegar.
 Use 3:1 ratio as before and the end result should be perfect!

-Recommended: Enjoy a bottle of sweet red wine without breaking bank!
-Here’s a list of the best for under $30.
+Recommended: Enjoy a bottle of sweet red wine without breaking the bank with our guide to our favorite affordable bottles.

 If you’re making a salad dressing, a balsamic vinegar could provide the answer.
 Balsamic vinegar is sweeter and milder than red wine vinegar but it’s similar enough to get a good result.